egmontmika/egmontmika.com/content/blog/turning-missional-book.md

 It's been a while since I published my last post on this blog.
 Here is what happened:

-During the process of writing I increasingly came to the conviction that I should write a book with one unique focus.
+During the process of writing I increasingly came to the conviction that I should write a book with one narrow, unique focus.
 It's the question, How can we as churchgoers become missional disciples of Jesus?
 How can we step beyond church programmes and on a personal level start living an everyday missional life?

-The book is now published and available on [Amazon.com](https://www.amazon.com/gp/product/B08MCN8TK6?pf_rd_r=18VP3SDTM7J5R5W6NB4F&pf_rd_p=6fc81c8c-2a38-41c6-a68a-f78c79e7253f) and on all other national Amazon marketplaces.
+The book is now published and available on [Amazon.com](https://www.amazon.com/gp/product/B08MCN8TK6?pf_rd_r=18VP3SDTM7J5R5W6NB4F&pf_rd_p=6fc81c8c-2a38-41c6-a68a-f78c79e7253f) and in all other national Amazon marketplaces, like [amazon.co.uk](https://www.amazon.co.uk/Turning-Missional-Through-Churchgoer-Mentality/dp/B08LG3HV8Q/ref=sr_1_1?dchild=1&keywords=turning+missional&qid=1605430562&sr=8-1,[amazon.de](https://www.amazon.de/gp/product/B08MCN8TK6?pf_rd_r=MBWKREPS9XKXYH9NCMBF&pf_rd_p=e74560f2-413d-4879-8f94-12e0d76ee953&pd_rd_r=37f3f5f1-9868-4b50-a73d-1d28932eaa5f&pd_rd_w=yd3aX&pd_rd_wg=jtGQ6&ref_=pd_gw_unk), [amazon.se](https://www.amazon.se/Turning-Missional-Through-Churchgoer-Mentality/dp/B08LG3HV8Q/ref=sr_1_1?dchild=1&keywords=turning+missional&qid=1605430167&sr=8-1)and so on.

 Here is a short description from the foreword by Roger Thoman, founder and leader of Appleseed Ministry Group: